Calorique

 The Anabolic Window: Myth vs Reality

 For decades, bodybuilders rushed to consume a protein shake within 30 minutes after training, believing this narrow "anabolic window" was critical for muscle growth.
-However, a landmark 2013 meta-analysis by Schoenfeld and Aragon in the Journal of the International Society of Sports Nutrition challenged this notion.
-After reviewing 23 studies, they concluded that total daily protein intake was a far stronger predictor of muscle growth than the precise timing of protein around workouts.
+The better evidence is more practical and less dramatic.
+A 2013 meta-analysis by Schoenfeld, Aragon, and Krieger in the Journal of the International Society of Sports Nutrition found that total protein intake explained much of the apparent benefit attributed to protein timing.

 Optimal Protein Per Meal